SQL - EXISTS Operator

 Where, the subquery used is the SELECT statement.
 The EXISTS operator will evaluate to TRUE if the subquery returns at least one record in its result set; otherwise FALSE.

 The SELECT statement in SQL is used to retrieve data from one or more tables in a database.
-We can use the EXISTS operator with a SELECT statement to check for the existence of rows that meet a certain condition.
+By combining it with the EXISTS operator, you can check whether rows meeting a specific condition exist, and filter the results accordingly.

 Example